Heinrich Schnee: Career

 In 1897, he began working in the Federal Foreign Office, and in 1898 he became a judge and the Deputy Governor of German New Guinea.
 In 1900, he became a District Officer and Deputy Governor of German Samoa.
-When in New York, Schnee, in 1901 married Ada Adeline Woodhill (1873-1969), a New Zealand actress of English and Irish extraction.
+When in New York in 1901, he married Ada Adeline Woodhill (1873-1969), a New Zealand-born actress of English and Irish parents.

-After 1904 he again served as a Legation Councillor in the Colonial Department of the Foreign Office in Germany.
-In 1905 he became Colonial Advisory Councilor of the embassy in London, in 1906 Lecturing Councillor, and in 1907 Dirigent.
-From 1911 onwards he was Ministerial Director and head of the political and administrative division in the Imperial Colonial Office in Berlin.
+After 1904, he again served as a Legation Councillor in the Colonial Department of the Foreign Office in Germany.
+In 1905, he became Colonial Advisory Councilor of the embassy in London, in 1906, Lecturing Councillor and, in 1907, Dirigent.
+From 1911 onwards, he was Ministerial Director and head of the political and administrative division in the Imperial Colonial Office in Berlin.

 Governor of German East Africa

-From 1912 to 1918 Schnee served as the last Governor of German East Africa.
+From 1912 to 1918, Schnee served as the last Governor of German East Africa.
 His tenure was marked by the outbreak of the First World War.
 As Governor he held supreme military command.
 However, he soon disagreed with the commander of the Schutztruppe, General Paul von Lettow-Vorbeck, on defensive strategy.
 Ultimately von Lettow-Vorbeck prevailed with his guerrilla tactics and increasingly assumed control of operations.
-Schnee, besides his administrative responsibilities, also had to reconcile his family, and according to Wilhelm Methner, who served under the governorship of Schnee as First Secretary, "the wife of the governor, who was English by birth, suffered the bitter fate of seeing the sons of her fatherland and of her adoptive country in battle against each other.
+Schnee, besides his administrative responsibilities, also had to reconcile his family, and according to Wilhelm Methner, who served under the governorship of Schnee as First Secretary, Ada Schnee, "the wife of the governor, who was English by birth, suffered the bitter fate of seeing the sons of her fatherland and of her adoptive country in battle against each other.
 This brave and upright woman had to bear with much hostility".
 On 2 March 1919, Schnee and Lettow-Vorbeck led the returning fighters from East Africa through the Brandenburg Gate in Berlin.

 Political activity

-After the First World War, Schnee was a member of the parliament (Reichstag).
-He represented the German People's Party, from which he resigned in 1932.
+After the First World War, Schnee became a long-serving member of the Reichstag of the Weimar Republic.
+He represented the German People's Party (DVP), and was a deputy from electoral constituency 4 (Potsdam I) from 1924 until 1932.
 There were some press speculations in 1932 about Schnee becoming Chancellor.
-From 1933 to 1945 he again held a Reichstag seat, now for the Nazi Party.
-An active colonial policy as understood by Schnee, the reason for his continued involvement in politics, was not among the new rulers' interests.
+He resigned from the DVP in 1932 and, from 1933 to 1945, he again held a Reichstag seat, now for the Nazi Party.
+In November 1933, he was elected from district 3 (Berlin) before switching to again represent Potsdam in 1936, and finally representing district 6 (Pomerania) at the 1938 election.
+An active colonial policy outside Europe, as understood by Schnee, the reason for his continued involvement in politics, was not among the new rulers' interests.

 Schnee was also internationally known as a leading representative of German colonial interests and was repeatedly invited to lectures in the United States and other European countries.
 He was appointed to the League of Nations' Manchuria Commission (the Lytton Commission) which negotiated with China and Japan regarding their military conflict over influence in Manchuria and reported to the League of Nations.